Terms and Conditions

 1. The travel organiser is entitled to change the agreed service provision due to

-2. In the event of a change, the travel organiser will make the traveller an alternative offer, if possible.
+2. In a change, the travel organiser will make the traveller an alternative offer, if possible.
 This will be done within three calendar days of being notified of the change.
 The alternative offer must be at least equivalent to the original booking.

 AFTER THE TRAVEL PACKAGE

-1. If a complaint has not been resolved satisfactorily, it must be submitted in writing, giving details, to the travel organiser or the booking office within two weeks after the original date of departure if the travel.
+1. If a complaint has not been resolved satisfactorily, it must be submitted in writing, giving details, to the travel organiser or the booking office within two weeks after the original departure date of the travel.